karthikv1392/cs3301_osn_2024/mini-projects/mp3.md

 <!-- ## Operating Systems and Networks, Monsoon 2023 -->

+## Deadline: 11:59pm 10 November 2023

+## GitHub Classroom

+Welcome to the final mini-project of the course!
+Follow [this link](https://classroom.github.com/a/JH3nieSp) to accept the mini-project.
+You will then be assigned a private repository on GitHub.
+This is where you will be working on the mini project.
+All relevant instructions regarding this project can be found below.

 # xv-6 Revisited:

 ## 1. Modified Priority Based Scheduler in xv-6.
 [30 Marks]